thepatrick00/quizzical-project/README.md

 - 6/11/22 - Dark mode feature was added!
 You can toggle the sun/moon icon to switch the theme.
 I create this using CSS variables.

 Also, if you choose dark or light theme, your settings will be saved.

+- 6/18/22 - On mobile I added an improved results panel.
+Now if you want to play again, the page will scroll up to the top with all the answers on click.
+I also added an about Modal and some animations.